 To ensure the best quality of sperm, we recommend that you collect the specimen at the clinic in one of our private collection rooms.
 However, you may collect the specimen at home if you ensure that it is in our laboratory within 30 minutes after it is produced.

 Please bring your MSP Care Card with you to the appointment and be prepared to sign consent forms for the freezing and storage of semen.

 Do I need to Freeze Multiple Samples?

-We recommend that your freeze more than one sample but if that is not possible, even one sperm sample may be enough for conception.
 There can be a number of factors such as chemotherapy, radiation treatment, or amount of time before surgery that will determine how many samples can be collected for freezing.

 We recommend you abstain from sexual intercourse and ejaculation for two days before the first samples and for about two days between samples.
 If you are unable to donate through sexual stimulation, sperm cells can be obtained through minor surgery or electrical stimulation.

 How Long can my Sperm be Kept Frozen?